mendozaremi/mendozaremi/README.md

 ## About me 😁

 My name is Remi Mendoza.
 I am a Fullstack Developer and 2020 Fullstack Academy graduate.
 I love Photography, Coding, and Painting.
-I am currently practicing the MERN stack and learning many other technologies along the way.
+I am currently looking to land that first software engineering role.

 ## What I'm currently learning 📓